ntanwir10/python-journal-api/README.md

 # Python FastAPI Journal API

+The Journal API is a FastAPI-based REST service that enables users to maintain personal journal entries.
+Built with Python 3.11+ and PostgreSQL, it features a robust authentication system with JWT tokens, email verification, and password reset functionality.
+The API follows modern security practices and includes comprehensive test coverage.
+While the authentication system is complete, the journal entry management features are currently under development.
+The project uses SQLAlchemy for database operations, Pydantic for data validation, and includes a full test suite with pytest.

+Key features:

+- Secure user authentication with JWT tokens
+- Email verification and password reset
+- PostgreSQL database with SQLAlchemy ORM
+- Comprehensive test coverage
+- API documentation via Swagger UI and ReDoc
+- Modern development workflow with formatting and linting tools

 Inspired by [Learn To Cloud](https://learntocloud.guide/)'s [Journal Starter](https://github.com/learntocloud/journal-starter) capstone project.
 Rather than forking the repository, this is a from-scratch implementation.

 ## Prerequisites